 Half Step Drive:

 This system is closely related to full step drive.
 Because the two stators will be arranged side by side so that it will be activated first then the third will be activated after that.
-This type of cycle for replacing the first two stators and then the third stator will run in the motor.
+This type of cycle is for replacing the first two stators and then the third stator will run in the motor.
 This will result in improved resolution of the stepper motor while reducing the resulting torque from the treadmill.

 Micro-stepping systems are used mostly due to inaccuracies.
 The variable step current will supply the stepper motor drive circuit to the stator coil as a sinusoidal waveform.
 The accuracy of each step can be increased by this small step current.
 This system is widely used.
 This is because it provides more accuracy and at the same time reduces the amount of operating noise.